-Private investment in food production is a catalyst towards achieving the goal of modernizing and creating a competitive agro-food industry.
+Creating private-led business environment: Private investment in food production is a catalyst towards achieving the goal of modernizing and creating a competitive agro-food industry.
 To increase private sector participation in the agro-food industry, favourable business environment in terms of financing facilities, basic infrastructure, agricultural support services and business-friendly regulation as well as better market opportunities are encouraged.
 Thus, the following strategies are implemented:

-- a) provide infrastructure and integrated comprehensive info structure; - b) simplifying procedures related to food production businesses; - c) provide a more competitive investment incentives to attract local and foreign investments; - d) improve access to financing and risk sharing; - e) strengthening the role of agricultural Small and Medium Enterprises (SMEs), and; - f) rationalize subsidies and minimize market distortions.
+- Provide infrastructure and integrated comprehensive info structure - Simplifying procedures related to food production businesses - Provide a more competitive investment incentives to attract local and foreign investments - Improve access to financing and risk sharing

+- Strengthening the role of agricultural small and medium enterprises (SMEs) - Rationalize subsidies and minimize market distortions